TheDinosour/Chris_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project - Retro arcade game
+Summary:
+Explanation:
+My starter project is a mini arcade where you can play tetris, snake game, car racing, space invaders, and you can gamble on a slot machine by using 7 buttons - up, down, left, right, start, pause/leave, and start/power off.
+I can play tetris by moving the randomly generated block left/right and speed up the drop with the down arrow.
+I can also rotate the block with the green button and I can pause the game with the yellow button.
+For the snake game, I can move the snake in all four directions to eat the brightly glowing dot, I can also pause the game with the yellow button and speed the snake up with my green button.
+For my car racing game, I can move left or right to dodge the incoming cars.
+I can also use the green button to speed up and the yellow button to pause.
+For my space invaders game, I can move left and right to shoot at the monsters directly above me and shoot with my green button.
+And I can also use the yellow button to pause the game.
+Finally, for my slot machine game, I can wager up to 9 credits which allows me to have a random chance of wining by getting a "777".
+I can also use the yellow button to quit the game.

+Components used:
+LED Matrix x2, 7 Segment Display, Buzzer, Button x7, Capacitor, Battery holder, AAA Batery x3, Transparent Acrylic Shell x 4, Intergrated Circuit/Microprocessor, and PCB.

+How the components work together:
+The microprocessor takes in all the inputs from the 7 buttons which are the up, left, right, down, start, stop, and power buttons.
+Depending on the game, the microprocessor plays different music through the buzzer and makes the LED matrices project the game and makes the 7 segment display to display the score.
+The capacitor holds the power, that the three triple A batteries provides.

+Challenges faced:
+The instructions were somewhat unclear since there weren’t pictures for every part.
+For example, the instructions told me to screw in the battery before removing the paper that protects the transparent acrylic shells, which made me have to unscrew most of it and take off the paper.
+Another inconvenience with the project was the instructions didn’t say how to solder on the power wires, so I ended up doing it wrong, but it still worked.

+Next Steps:
+For my first milestone, I plan on making Smart glasses that displays whatever I want through a transparent OLED screen.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.